jimorc/design_guidelines/design_guidelines/operator_overloads.md

 For example, std::string has operator= and operator+= defined.

-**✓ Do** defime operator overloads in structs that represent numbers.
+**✓ Do** define operator overloads in structs that represent numbers.

 **❌ Do not** be cute when defining operator overloads.